simtelic/el0003-music-module/README.md

 ## Additional Notes

-- The repository contains a large collection of RTTTL files available at [FlipperMusicRTTTL](https://github.com/neverfa11ing/FlipperMusicRTTTL) repository.
+- The repository contains a large collection of RTTTL files available at [FlipperMusicRTTTL](https://github.com/neverfa11ing/FlipperMusicRTTTL).
 Most of the files in this repository are working with this module and can fit into a 2Kbit EEPROM space.